-The classical nucleation theory $(CNT)^{1,2}$ was formulated for almost 90 years ago.
+The classical nucleation theory (CNT) [1, 2] was formulated for almost ninety years ago.
 The theory describes the nucleation of a liquid droplet in a supersaturated gas as the creation of a critical nucleus, where the gain in free energy of the liquid in the nucleus by increasing the number of particles equals the cost of an increased surface free energy.
-Since then there has been continuous refinements of the basic ideas of CNT,^{3-5} and formulations of semiphenomenological models.^{6-9}
+Since then there has been continuous refinements of the basic ideas of CNT [3-5], and formulations of semiphenomenological models [6-9].

-Parallel with the development in the theories and the experimental investigations of nucleation, the development in computer capability make it possible to determine homogeneous nucleation by various simulation methods.^{10-13} The Molecular Dynamics (MD) simulations make it possible directly to obtain detailed information not only about the thermodynamics but also the kinetics at homogeneous nucleation.
-The present simulations reveal that the creation of a critical nucleus always is initiated by a small cold cluster, much smaller than the critical nucleus, and the cluster remains colder than the supersaturated gas until the critical nucleus is created.
+Parallel with the development in the theories and the experimental investigations of nucleation, the development in computer capability has make it possible to determine homogeneous nucleation by various simulation methods [10-13].
+The Molecular Dynamics (MD) simulations make it possible directly to obtain detailed information, not only about the thermodynamics, but also the kinetics at homogeneous nucleation.
+The present simulations reveal that the creation of a critical nucleus always is initiated by a small cold cluster, much smaller than the the critical nucleus, and the cluster remains colder than the supersaturated gas until the critical nucleus is created.
 The dynamics and the properties of the nucleating cluster deviate at several points from the assumptions in the traditional CNT and its refinements.

 The article is organized as follows.
-Section II describes the MD simulation of homogeneous nucleation, and the data collection of the properties of the nucleating clusters is given in Subsections II A and II B. The properties of the nucleating clusters are presented in Section III, which first describes the supersaturated state in Subsection III A. A short summary is given in Section IV.
+Section II describes the MD simulation of homogeneous nucleation, and the data collection of the properties of the nucleating clusters are given in subsections (IIa, IIb).
+The properties of the nucleating clusters are presented in Section III, which first describes the supersaturated state in subsection IIIa.
+A short summary is given in Section IV.

 II.
-MOLECULAR DYNAMICS SIMULATION OF HOMOGENEOUS NUCLEATION
+MOLECULAR DYNAMICS SIMULATION OF HOMOGENEOUS NUCLE-ATION

-The system consists of $N = 40\,000$ Lennard Jones (LJ) particles in a cubic box with periodical boundaries.14 The MD a)st@ruc.dk simulations are performed with the central difference algorithm in the leap-frog version, and the forces for pair interactions greater than r{cut} are ignored.
+The system consists of N = 40000 Lennard Jones (LJ) particles in a cubic box with periodical boundaries [14].
+The MD simulations are performed with the central difference algorithm in the leap-frog version, and the forces for pair interactions greater than r{cut} are ignored.
 There are different ways to take the non-analyticity of the potential at r{cut} into account.
-The most stable and energy conserving way is to cut and shift the forces (SF),15 but most simulations are for cutted and shifted potentials (SP).
-The extensive MD simulations of homogeneous nucleations^{13,16} were performed for a SP cut with $r{cut} = 5\sigma$, and with the conclusion, that even the very weak attractions behind this long range interaction increase the nucleation rate a little.
+The most stable and energy conserving way is to cut and shift the forces (SF) [15], but most simulations are for cutted and shifted potentials (SP).
+The extensive MD simulations of homogeneous nucleations [13, 16] were performed for a SP cut with $r{cut} = 5\sigma$, and with the conclusion, that even the very weak attractions behind this long range interaction increases the nucleation rate a little.
 The present simulations are for SF with $r{cut} = 5\sigma$.
 We have investigated ensembles of 25 simulations with SP and SF with $r{cut} = 5\sigma$ and found no significant differences in the obtained data, inclusive the temperatures of the nucleating cluster, within the statistical uncertainties.

-The discrete MD is exact in the sense that there exist a "shadow Hamiltonian" for sufficient small time steps for which the discrete MD positions lie on the trajectories for the Newtonian dynamics with the shadow Hamiltonian.17 The proof is based on an analytic expansion, but it is not possible to determine the range of convergence of the expansion.
-Numerical investigations indicate, however, that the energy is conserved for time steps, δt , significantly bigger than traditional used in MD.18 The simulations in Refs.
-13 and 16 were performed for a time increment $\delta t = 0.01$, well inside the estimated convergence radius.
-We have performed ensemble simulations with $\delta t = 0.01$ and $\delta t = 0.0025$ and found no significant differences in the data ($T{cl}, n{coor.no.}, u{pol}$) for the nucleations within the statistical uncertainties.
+The discrete MD is exact in the sense that there exist a "shadow Hamiltonian" for sufficient small time steps for which the discrete MD positions lie on the trajectories for the Newtonian dynamics with the shadow Hamiltonian [17].
+The proof is based on an analytic expansion, but it is not possible to determine the range of convergence of the expansion.
+Numerical investigations indicate, however, that the energy is conserved for time steps, δt , significant bigger than traditional used in MD [18].
+The simulations in [13, 16] were performed for a time increment $\delta t = 0.01$, well inside the estimated convergence radius.
+We have performed ensemble simulations with $\delta t = 0.01$ and $\delta t = 0.0025$ and found no significant differences in the data ($T{cl}, n{coor.no.}, u{pot}$) for the nucleations within the statistical uncertainties.